 Different Carpet Piles

-When making carpet, the fiber material is sewed onto a piece of backing material.
+When making Carpet, the fiber material is sewed onto a piece of the backing material.
 Prior to being sewn on, the material is looped and interwoven together.

 How these materials are handled is referred to as ‘pile’.
 There are several different types of carpet pile: cut, loop, and pattern.